When is a good time to Remortgage, the costs involved and the process

 When Does My Mortgage Become Uncompetitive?

-The Bank of England Base Rate has been at an ‘all time’ low since March 2009.
+The Bank of England Base Rate has been at an ‘all-time’ low since March 2009.
 This has kept introductory rates for new mortgages also cheap.
-If you have a mortgage that is directly linked to the Bank of England Base Rate the changes are your rate will remain excellent.
+If you have a mortgage that is directly linked to the Bank of England Base Rate the chances are your rate will remain excellent.
 However, there are a number of major banks that operate their own ‘variable’ rate after the initial benefit period and this is typically 4% to 5% and can normally be bettered easily by remortgaging.

-What is involved in remortgaging?
+What is involved in getting a Remortgage

-In is normally most economical to remortgage after the initial benefit period.
+It is normally most economical to remortgage after the initial benefit period.
 For instance, if you took out a two year fixed rate: then normally after two years.
 If your Remortgaging before this time period elapses then you will normally be charged for the privilege.
 Check your Mortgage Offer for the section on ‘early repayment charges’ for the exact terms that apply to you.

-When should I look at Remortgaging?
+When should I look at Remortgage?

 Your ‘status’ will need to be approved by the new lender.
 If your circumstances are similar (or improved) since you took out the original mortgage then there is a very good chance you will be successful again.